syncfusion-content/fileformat-docs/FileFormat/DocIO/FAQ.md

 {% highlight vbnet %}
 [VB.NET]

-'Create a new Word document.
+'Creates a new Word document.

 Dim document As New WordDocument()

 Dim section As IWSection = document.AddSection()

-'Add a table to the document.
+'Adds a table to the document.

 Dim table As IWTable = section.AddTable()

 table.ResetCells(3, 2)

-'Save the document.
+'Saves the document.

 document.Save("Sample.docx",FormatType.Docx);

-'Close the document.
+'Closes the document.

 document.Close()